-Article 21.17: Non-Implementation In Certain Disputes
+Article 20.17: Non-Implementation In Certain Disputes

-1. If, in its final report, a panel determines that a Party has not conformed with its obligations under Article 17.2.1(a) (Enforcement of Labor Laws) or 18.2.1(a) (Enforcement of Environmental Laws), and the disputing Parties:

-(a) are unable to reach agreement on a resolution pursuant to Article 21.15 within 45 days of receiving the final report; or any such complaining Party may at any time thereafter request that the panel be reconvened to impose an annual monetary assessment on the Party complained against.
+- 1. If, in its final report, a panel determines that a Party has not conformed with its obligations under Article 16.2.1(a) (Enforcement of Labor Laws) or Article 17.2.1(a) (Enforcement of Environmental Laws), and the disputing Parties: - (a) are unable to reach agreement on a resolution pursuant to Article 20.15 within 45 days of receiving the final report; or - (b) have agreed on a resolution pursuant to Article 20.15 and a complaining Party considers that the Party complained against has failed to observe the terms of the agreement, any such complaining Party may at any time thereafter request that the panel be reconvened to impose an annual monetary assessment on the Party complained against.
 The complaining Party shall deliver its request in writing to the Party complained against.
 The panel shall reconvene as soon as possible after delivery of the request.